SimonStJG/flake8-jira-todo-checker/README.md

 ### jira-project-ids

-A list of valid JIRA project IDs can be provided via the flag `--jira-project-ids` or via the key `jira-project-ids` in a flake8 configuration file, e.g
+A list of valid JIRA project IDs can be provided via the flag `--jira-project-ids` or via the key `jira-project-ids` in a flake8 configuration file, e.g.

 ```
 jira-project-ids = ABC,DEF